 You also need to work out if you have room for a front seat and still be able to safely ride by understanding the SPACE between you & the handlebars

-Please work through both 1 & 2 to understand if a Front Bike Seat is the right solution for your family… OR choose to
+Please work through both points to understand if a Front Bike Seat is the right solution for your family.

 Receive goRide’s personalised kids bike seat recommendation for your family.
 Use our Solution Finder.
 (For New Zealand residents only).